 Your pelvic floor PT might recommend some internal or external supportive devices.
 These are some of my favorites:

 Period Products for Pelvic Organ Prolapse

 Is prolapse worse when you’re on your period?
 It can be!
-During our period, estrogen is at its lowest—which causes all our muscles, including our pelvic floors, to get weaker or more easily fatigued.
+During our period, estrogen is at its lowest—which causes all our muscles to get weaker or more easily fatigued.

 If you’re looking for the best menstrual cup for uterine prolapse, try this quiz from Put a Cup In It.
 Personally, I love the Cora Cup.
 But cups aren’t one-size-fits-all, so do some research and find what might work best for you!

 Tampons with prolapse can also be an option during your period or for added support during workouts.
 They put adequate pressure back on those muscles, moving them into their proper places.
 I love Lola products because they’re made with high-quality, natural ingredients!

 If prolapse is too severe, you might be unable to insert anything into the vagina without pain or discomfort.
 Instead of menstrual cups or tampons, try period panties.
 Thinx is my favorite brand.

 Considering using a menstrual cup but worried about prolapse symptoms?

 Always check in with a Pelvic Floor PT first before starting any exercises.

 Iglesia, C. (2021, December).
 5 things I wish all women knew about pelvic organ prolapse.
 ACOG.
 Source.